multipathmaster/akslayer/README.md

 ![View for inputs.png](./inputs.png)

-14. Watch your google chat room and the output while your clusters are upgrading.
+14. Watch your chat room and the output while your clusters are upgrading.

 ![View for upgrading.png](./upgrading.png)